OpenDSA/OpenDSA/RST/en/List/Freelist.rst

 If so, the node is taken from the freelist.
 If the freelist is empty, the standard ``new`` operator must then be called.
+So we see that the freelist is simply an application of a :ref:`linked stack <linked stack> <StackLinked>`.

 .. inlineav:: listFreeCON ss
    :output: show